Shoulder Surgery At Acumen.

 CT Scan

 These cross-sectional scans provide detailed information about the bony structure of the shoulder.
-The images can be used to create 3D models of the shoulder joint to help with surgical planning in cases of glenohumeral arthritis and instability repairs where bone loss is a concern.
-It is often difficult to see details of the rotator cuff on CT scans.
+The images can be used to create 3D models of the shoulder joint to help with surgical planning in cases of glenohumeral arthritis and instability where bone loss is a concern.

 Standard MRI